 Year / 2016

-Agar Plasticity is an ongoing material research project exploring the potential usefulness of agar as one of alternatives to synthetic plastics.
+Agar Plasticity is a material research project exploring the potential usefulness of agar as one of alternatives to synthetic plastics.

 Goods are usually shipped wrapped in plastic materials.
 Once unwrapped, they soon become waste or are collected to be recycled.
 Considering the raw materials and energy for processing, this situation is undesirable.

 In 2012, two hundreds and eighty eight million tons of plastics were produced worldwide, and more than 36% of materials used for packaging were plastics.
 But synthetic plastics do not biodegrade.
 This is the motivation for this project.

 Anticipating effective and sustainable urilisation of natural resources has become more and more indispensable.
 To challenge this seemingly ignored problem, Kosuke began this project with two of his designer friends.